thienngh/Analyzing-Translating-Transcribing-DNA-strand-beginner-/README.md

 At this stage, the tool translates by breaking the sequence into codons and then converting each codon until a STOP codon is encountered.
 This means it currently works only for DNA sequences that encode a single protein strand.
 For example, the hemoglobin (Hb) strand can be used to determine the presence of sickle cell anemia.

-Current Features
+Current Features:

-Accepts a DNA strand (3'-5') and produces the complementary strand (5'-3').
+-Accepts a DNA strand (3'-5') and produces the complementary strand (5'-3').

-Transcribes DNA into mRNA.
+-Transcribes DNA into mRNA.

-Translates mRNA into a protein chain.
+-Translates mRNA into a protein chain.

-Detects sickle cell anemia expression using conditional functions.
+-Detects sickle cell anemia expression using conditional functions.

 Planned Improvements

-Broader integration of BioPython for sequence analysis.
+-Broader integration of BioPython for sequence analysis.

-Calculation of %C/G content to evaluate DNA stability.
+-Calculation of %C/G content to evaluate DNA stability.

-Implementation of ORF (Open Reading Frame) scanning for more flexible protein prediction.
+-Implementation of ORF (Open Reading Frame) scanning for more flexible protein prediction.